ivg-design/cep/docs/reference/html-extension-cookbook.md

 	 - Please refer to Node.js section about resolving symbol conflicts.
  - spin.js - http://fgnass.github.com/spin.js/
  - Modernizr - http://modernizr.com/
-	 - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
+	 - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user's browser.

 ### NPAPI plug-ins